davidk/qrlink/README.md

 # qrlink

-This Rust crate encodes a URL / link into a QR code.
-A [command-line interface](https://github.com/davidk/qrlink/releases) is available for testing and basic use, too.
+This utility encodes a URL / link into a QR code.
+Pre-built binaries for a [command-line interface](https://github.com/davidk/qrlink/releases) are available.

-## Releases

-To use qrlink's command-line implementation, download a pre-built binary from the [releases tab](https://github.com/davidk/qrlink/releases).

 ## Usage